ostenedvardsen/npn-robdd-crypto/README.md

 - CUDD via the `dd` library

 ## How to run
-Place `npn_robdd.py`, `npn_crypto_properties.py`, and `combine_csv.py` in the same folder as `npn_N_args.csv`.
+Place `npn_robdd.py`, `npn_crypto_properties.py`, and `combine_csv.py` in the same folder as `npn-N-args.csv`.
 The file of NPN classes must be called `npn-N-args.csv`, where the N is replaced with the dimension of the classes.
 Open a terminal and navigate to that folder.

 Run:
 1. `python npn_robdd.py`.
 When prompted with "Please input the n of your function.", input the value of N.